aviaviavi/homepage/posts/2017-08-25-haskell-dbs-and-musicbrainz.markdown

 import           Database.PostgreSQL.Simple.ToRow
 import           Database.PostgreSQL.Simple.ToField

--- The data type we want as a table in the database We define our data models as -- regular data records, no template haskell needed! data Artist = Artist
+-- The data type we want as a table in the database.
+-- We define our data models as regular data
+-- records, no template haskell needed! data Artist = Artist
   { musicbrainzId :: String
   , name :: String
   }

--- Define a mapping from rows to be unmarshaled into your data type.
-Just use -- one literal `<*> field` for each field in your record instance FromRow Artist where
+-- Define a mapping from rows to be unmarshaled
+-- into your data type.
+Just use one literal
+-- `<*> field` for each field in your record instance FromRow Artist where
     fromRow = Artist <$> field <*> field

 -- ...
 And the same for marshaling your datatype into a db row instance ToRow Artist where